 The effectiveness of Respiray’s wearable air purifier and UV-C technology.

-The effectiveness of Respiray’s air purifier has been tested in the independent laboratories of the University of Tartu in Estonia, and the University of Lodz in Poland.
+The effectiveness of Respiray’s air purifier has been tested in the independent laboratories of the University of Tartu in Estonia, the University of Lodz in Poland, and in the world-renowned testing laboratory SGS.
 In the University of Lodz test, our patent-pending disinfection module achieved 99.68% and 99.88% reduction against E.coli and S.aureus bacteria respectively at 30 l/min throughputs.
-Plus, in the University of Tartu study, we achieved 99.4% effectiveness at inactivating Alphavirus.
+Plus, in the University of Tartu study, we achieved 99.4% and 99,2% effectiveness at inactivating Alphavirus and Influenza A virus.

 The UV-C disinfection module of our device was tested in the Laboratory of the Department of Environmental Biotechnology at Lodz University of Technology (Poland) to assess the effectiveness of bioaerosol disinfection at conditions of bacterial filtration efficiency (BFE) test of the EN14683 standard.